TinaLand/standford_cs224w_project/FINAL_REPORT.md

 *Note: Detailed baseline comparison results are available in `results/baseline_model_comparison.csv` (if generated).
 Portfolio-level metrics (Sharpe Ratio, Max Drawdown) are available in `results/final_metrics.csv`.*

-#### 4.4.1.1 Deep Analysis: Why Different Models Perform Differently
+### 4.4 Ablation Studies

+After comparing our model with baselines, we now analyze the contribution of each architectural component through ablation studies.
+These studies help us understand which design choices are most critical for performance and validate the necessity of each component (see Figure 5 in Section 5.5 for ablation visualization).

+#### 4.4.1 Component Ablation (GNN Architecture)

 **Graph vs. Non-Graph Baselines: The Value of Relational Structure**

-The performance gap between graph-based models (GCN: 53.20%, GAT: 53.80%) and non-graph baselines (Logistic Regression: 50.20%, MLP: 50.80%, LSTM: 50.80%) reveals fundamental insights about financial market structure:
+The performance gap between graph-based models (GCN: 53.20%, GAT: 53.80%) and non-graph baselines (Logistic Regression: 50.20%, MLP: 50.80%, LSTM: 50.80%) reveals fundamental insights about financial market structure.
+This comparison is visualized in Figure 3 (Section 5.3), which shows our model's advantages across multiple metrics:

 1. **Information Propagation Mechanism**:
    - **Non-graph models** (Logistic Regression, MLP, LSTM) treat each stock as an isolated entity, learning only from its own historical features.
 This ignores the rich interdependencies that drive market co-movements.